WeibingChen17/media_manager/Readme.md

 * ~~implement watcher~~
 * ~~implement indexer~~
 * ~~p0 - implement searcher~~
+* ~~p0 - implement updateer~~
+* p0 push indexer to watcher
+* p1 - JsonClient and JsonServer, JsonProtocol
-* p0 - implement updateer
+* p0 - remove the strong dependency in mongo
 * p1 - add __enter__ and __exit__ in all server to atuo close
 * p0 - implement server launcher
 * p0 - use server launcher for python cli.
 Use Cmd module